GoHypernet/hypernet-protocol/packages/contracts/contracts/governance/README.md

 [Non-Fungible Registries](/packages/contracts/contracts/identity/README.md) (NFRs), which are deployed through the [registry factory contract](/packages/contracts/contracts/identity/UpgradeableRegistryFactory.sol), and updating various parameters in the protocol itself.
 Particularly, the DAO can change the length of a proposal's voting period, the minimum proposal threshold, and the voting delay peroid.
-Additionally, the DAO is the `ADMIN` of every NFR created by the registry factory (and thus can be used as recovery mechanism if a `REGISTRAR_ROLE_ADMIN` loses control of their registry).
+Additionally, the DAO is the `DEFAULT_ADMIN_ROLE` of every NFR created by the registry factory (and thus can be used as recovery mechanism if a `REGISTRAR_ROLE_ADMIN` loses control of their registry).
 The DAO is also the `REGISTRAR_ROLE_ADMIN`, and `REGISTRAR` of several NFRs that are instrumental for the secure functioning of the Hypernet Protocol ecosystem (thus functioning as a form of [token curated registry](https://arxiv.org/pdf/1809.01756.pdf)):